Healthy Raven ZZ Plant (Zamioculcas zamiifolia 'Raven') in medium, also known as Raven ZZ Plant

 Raven Zz Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

-Water regularly and let only the top layer dry slightly before the next deep watering.
-About every 18-34 days, adjusting for season and drying speed.
-Tap water sensitivity: Tolerant.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+A practical check: water on a steady rhythm and let the top layer dry slightly before the next deep soak.
+About every 18-34 days for Raven ZZ Plant, adjusting for season and drying speed.
+It is generally tolerant of tap water.
+Adjust Raven ZZ Plant watering frequency to season, heat, and how fast the soil dries in your space.

 Raven ZZ Plant does best in Cactus, All Purpose, Pon, Perlite, Epiphytic with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.